-I am Surendran K. Pattel, and I am seeking the Democratic Party nomination for judge of the Fort Bend County District Court No. 505.
+I am Surendran K. Pattel, and I am seeking the Democratic Party nomination for 240th Judicial District Court Judge.
 I have been a licensed Texas attorney since 2009.
 Prior to that, I was a lawyer in India.
 Politically, I am committed to the Democratic Party and its ideals.
 Professionally, I believe that our courts, especially those that deal with family matters, must be as accessible and compassionate as they are fair and just.

 I was born in the State of Kerala in South India to a financially strapped family on May 29, 1971.
 In 1989 I received a two-year pre-degree, graduating No. 2 in my class.
 The same year, I was accepted at Payyannur College, an affiliate of the University of Calicut, where I completed a Bachelor of Arts degree in political science in 1992, again graduating No. 2 in my class.
 During this period, I worked to earn my way through college and to provide financial support for my family, attending classes and working nights and weekends.
 After earning my B.A., I was accepted at Government Law College Calicut, another affiliate of the University of Calicut in Kerala.
 I received the L.L.B.
 Degree in 1995.

 career in 1996 in Hosdurg, Kerala.
 As a trial lawyer, I gained extensive experience in civil and criminal cases, election law, matrimonial proceedings, and labor and industrial law.
 In 2005, I relocated to Delhi, India, where I practiced before the Supreme Court of India, acquiring invaluable experience in appellate law.
 Over a three-year period, I represented clients in 32 cases before the Justices of the Supreme Court of India.